-Temporal tap manoeuvre consists in tapping over the ipsilateral temporal artery while assessing the carotid bifurcation on Doppler ultrasound aiming to produce a reflected flow in the external carotid artery (ECA) and thus helping to distinguish which vessel is being assessed: external vs. internal carotid artery (ICA) 1.
+Temporal tap manoeuvre consists in tapping over the ipsilateral superficial temporal artery while assessing the carotid bifurcation on Doppler ultrasound aiming to produce a reflected flow in the external carotid artery (ECA) and thus helping to distinguish which vessel is being assessed: external vs internal carotid artery (ICA) 1.

 - 1. Kliewer MA, Freed KS, Hertzberg BS, Paulson EK, DeLong DM, Black BL, Washington RL, Carroll BA.
 Temporal artery tap: usefulness and limitations in carotid sonography.
 Radiology.
 201 (2): 481-4. doi:10.1148/radiology.201.2.8888245 - Pubmed

 - 2. Tahmasebpour HR, Buckley AR, Cooperberg PL, Fix CH.
 Sonographic examination of the carotid arteries.
 Radiographics : a review publication of the Radiological Society of North America, Inc. 25 (6): 1561-75. doi:10.1148/rg.256045013 - Pubmed